vbotka/ansible-collection-freebsd/docs/source/examples/206/example.rst

 Use case
 ^^^^^^^^

-In the `inventory plugin vbotka.freebsd.iocage`_ configuration file, use the option *hooks_results* to get the DHCP IP address.
+In the `inventory plugin vbotka.freebsd.iocage`_ configuration file, use the option ``hooks_results`` to get the DHCP IP address.
 This option is common for all jails in this example

 .. code-block:: yaml

    hooks_results:
      - /var/db/dhclient-hook.address.epair0b

 It will silently fail in jails with fixed IP addresses.
-If the item fails the result is a dash character '-'
+If the item fails, the result is a dash character '-'

 .. code-block:: yaml